droppydead/droppydead/README.md

 * JSON parsing and encoding directly to and from an IO stream (file, socket, etc) or String.
 Compressed stream parsing and encoding supported for Bzip2, Gzip and Deflate.
 * Parse and encode *multiple* JSON objects to and from streams or strings continuously.
-* JSON gem compatibility API - allows yajl-ruby to be used as a drop-in replacement for the JSON gem
+* JSON gem compatibility API - allows droppydead to be used as a drop-in replacement for the JSON gem
 * Basic HTTP client (only GET requests supported for now) which parses JSON directly off the response body *as it's being received*
 * ~3.5x faster than JSON.generate
 * ~1.9x faster than JSON.parse